brucezztong/ZZTong-Prefabs/README.txt

-I'd like to also thank the many folks with whom I collaborate, trade ideas, chat, and otherwise geek-out on 7D2D: Deverezieaux, Cranberry Monster, and everyone who leaves me feedback scattered about Discord.
-Thanks to Guppy for providing me an "office" channel on his Discord server.
+I'd like to also thank the many folks with whom I collaborate, trade ideas, chat, and otherwise geek-out on 7D2D: Deverezieaux, Cranberry Monster, Voltralux and everyone who leaves me feedback scattered about Discord.
+Thanks to Guppycur for providing me an "office" channel on his Discord server.

 Finally, special thanks to Stallionsden and Battlepapi of CompoPack fame, plus any and all who lurk on in the #prefabbers-hangout Discord channel.
 Their